pingidentity/pingone-go-client/pingone/docs/DaVinciFlowGraphDataRequestElementsNodeDataProperties.md

 ### GetFormFieldsList

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetFormFieldsList() DaVinciFlowGraphDataRequestElementsNodeDataFormFieldsList`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetFormFieldsList() DaVinciFlowGraphDataRequestElementsNodeDataPropertiesFormFieldsList`

 GetFormFieldsList returns the FormFieldsList field if non-nil, zero value otherwise.

 ### GetFormFieldsListOk

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetFormFieldsListOk() (*DaVinciFlowGraphDataRequestElementsNodeDataFormFieldsList, bool)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetFormFieldsListOk() (*DaVinciFlowGraphDataRequestElementsNodeDataPropertiesFormFieldsList, bool)`

 GetFormFieldsListOk returns a tuple with the FormFieldsList field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetFormFieldsList

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetFormFieldsList(v DaVinciFlowGraphDataRequestElementsNodeDataFormFieldsList)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetFormFieldsList(v DaVinciFlowGraphDataRequestElementsNodeDataPropertiesFormFieldsList)`

 SetFormFieldsList sets FormFieldsList field to given value.